roadfoodr/tinware/prompts/tinware-FSD-current.md

   - isValidLetterCombination: Validates letter combinations for BingoStem game.
   - processRemainingAnswers: Processes remaining answers after a game round.
   - calculateSuccessMessage: Generates success messages based on game results.
+  - getRandomScenario: Selects a random scenario, ensuring it's different from the previous one.
+  - processScenarioData: Prepares and standardizes raw scenario data for use in the game.

 - answerProcessor.ts: Contains functions specific to processing answers:
   - formatAnswer: Formats a word item into a displayable answer.